AdrienCourtois/pytorch-utils/README.md

 ```

 - Layer Normalization parametrized along channels <br>
-*We propose this mix of Parameter-Free Layer Normalization with the parametrization of Batch Normalization, where the weights are learned along the channel axis.*
+*We propose this mix of Parameter-Free Layer Normalization with the parametrization of Batch Normalization, where the weights are learned along the channel axis.*<br>
 **Usage:**
 ```python
 from pytorch-utils.layers import CLayerNorm